aioobe/aioobe.github.io/_posts/2019-03-03-A-Clever-Initialize-Once-Pattern.md

 Is this a dirty hack?
 ---------------------
 You could argue both ways: Since this is not the traditional way a caused-by exception is wrapped, it violates the principle of least astonishment and may confuse fellow developers.
-On the other hand, you can argue that the first call is indeed the _cause_ for the second call to fail, and that the use of the caused-by constructor is semantically correct.
+At the same time, you can argue that the first call is indeed the _cause_ for the second call to fail.
+The use of the caused-by constructor is therefore semantically correct and confused developers should think harder.